-Arguably Rolls-Royce’s most important model to date, the Shadow still represents excellent value.
-Here’s what you need to know before buying one.
+Arguably the brand’s most important model to date, the Rolls-Royce Silver Shadow still represents excellent value.
+Here’s what you need to know before buying

 Launched in 1965, the Rolls-Royce Silver Shadow represented a sea change in the way Rolls-Royce approached car production, and reflected a gradual change in the type of people who bought them.
 Spawning everything the Crewe marque created until its purchase by BMW, the Shadow left its mark on over 30 years of Rolls-Royce and Bentley history.
 Its replacement, the Spirit, has yet to capture the hearts and minds of classic car enthusiasts in quite the same way.

 The Silver Shadow was Rolls Royce’s first monocoque, using experience garnered from the initial Tibet project.
 It was destined to use the same engine and gearbox as the outgoing Silver Cloud, which meant a V8 of 6.2-litres coupled to a four-speed automatic gearbox.